Effect

 (Unhealthy)

-Persons with existing heart or respiratory ailments should reduce physical exertion and outdoor activity.
+existing heart or respiratory ailments should reduce physical exertion and

 The general population should reduce vigorous outdoor activity.